stvliu/thingsboard.github.io/docs/user-guide/install/pe/old-upgrade-instructions.md

 ## Upgrading to 2.4.1PE

-These steps are applicable for 2.4.0PE ThingsBoard Professional Edition version.
+These steps are applicable for 2.4.0PE  GridLinks专业版 version.

 ### Ubuntu/CentOS